 The minimum weight a Grand National horse can carry is 10st.

 How Has the Prize Money Changed?

-The 2022 Grand National will see a total prize fund of a cool £1 million, with the winner banking more than £500,000 for connections.
+The 2022 Grand National will see a total prize fund of a cool £1 million, with the winner banking £500,000 for their connections.

 The details about the prize fund for previous editions of the race are sketchy at best, although it is known that Grittar – who won the Grand National in 1982 – trousered a top prize of £52,507 for owner Frank H Gilman.